 If your travel plans only allow for a half-day Singapore city tour, you can make the most of your time and still see the best of the sites by using a tour company to help you plan your trip and get you around the city in a fast and logical manner.
 While you won't have time to spend hours at each site, you can still fill your camera's memory card with plenty of post-card worthy images.

-The following Singapore city tours are provided by three different tour company, you may choose either one that suits you best.
+The following Singapore city tours are provided by two different tour company, you may choose either one that suits you best.

 If you would rather tailor your Singapore city tour to your own interests and spend a little more time at different sites, you can do the Hop On Hop Off tour, following one of three different routes.